jhLeo-ECNU/CodeFun-Setup/README.md

 # CodeFun-Setup
-The setup files of  the "CodeFun" application
+The setup file of  the "CodeFun" application